Portal about bathroom renovation. Useful tips

 • uncle - uncle.

-Feminine nouns in English denote female animate beings and are called: feminine.
-Here are some examples of feminine nouns:
+Feminine nouns in English denote animate female beings and are called: feminine.
+Here are examples of feminine nouns:

 • mother - mother.

-The neuter genus is all inanimate objects, as well as some animals.
-In English it has a name: neuter.
+The neuter gender is all inanimate objects, as well as some animals.
+In English it has the name: neuter.

 • room - room;